 It's not recency bias to just believe what your eyes tell you.
 And our eyes tell us that the 2019-20 Montverde Academy team is one of the best collections of high school talent we've ever seen.

-Led by presumptive 2021 NBA draft No. 1 overall pick Cade Cunningham, the Eagles had just one game decided by single digits on the way to a 25-0 record.
+Led by 2021 NBA draft No. 1 overall pick Cade Cunningham, the Eagles had just one game decided by single digits on the way to a 25-0 record and mythical national title.

 It wasn't just Cunningham who stood out for Montverde.
-Teammates Scottie Barnes and Moses Moody are also likely first-round picks in 2021, teammate Day'Ron Sharpe could also leap into the first round, and Caleb Houstan is projected as a Top 10 pick in 2022.
+Teammates Scottie Barnes and Moses Moody were also lottery picks in 2021.

 3. 2002-03 St. Vincent-St. Mary High School

 Key players: LeBron James, Dru Joyce III, Sian Cotton, Romeo Travis

 Bottom Line: 2002-03 St. Vincent-St. Mary High School